MacKentoch/easyFormGenerator/README.md

 ####Want to Load/save models?

-Add these attributes to interact with your own controller :
+Add these attributes to interact with your own controller:
 - `eda-easy-form-generator-model`: attribute to bind your model
 - `eda-save-form-event`: attribute to bind save form event
 ```html